Mount Edgecumbe (Alaska): Eruption hoax

-On April 1, 1974, a local prankster named Oliver "Porky" Bickar ignited 70 old tires in the crater, which he had flown in for an April Fools' Day joke.
-The dark smoke rising from the crater convinced nearby residents of Sitka, Alaska that the volcano was erupting.
+On April 1, 1974, a local prankster named Oliver "Porky" Bickar ignited 70 old kerosene-soaked tires in the crater, which he had flown in for an April Fools' Day joke.
+The dark smoke rising from the crater convinced nearby residents of Sitka, Alaska, that the volcano was erupting.
 The hoax was soon revealed, as around the rim of the volcano, "April Fool" was spray-painted in 50 ft letters.
 Porky had notified the FAA and the Sitka Police Department beforehand but had forgotten to notify the Coast Guard.
+The prank made the Associated Press and was printed in newspapers across the country.
 The Guardian reports that Bickar had been planning the prank for four years, and lists it among the ten best Aprils Fools hoaxes of all time.

 Recent activity

 After about 800 years of "dormancy" at Mount Edgecumbe, researchers observed hundreds of small earthquakes in April 2022.
 Analysis by the AVO following the swarm revealed deformation starting in August 2018 in an 17 km diameter area to the east of the mountain.
 Uplift totalled 27 cm since the start and occurred at 8.7 cm a year in its center.
 This deformation is likely related to a magmatic intrusion at 5 km depth, but does not necessarily indicate an impending eruption.
 "Intrusions of new magma under volcanoes do not always result in volcanic eruptions.
 The deformation and earthquake activity at Edgecumbe may cease with no eruption occurring.
 If the magma rises closer to the surface, this would lead to changes in the deformation pattern and an increase in earthquake activity.
 Therefore, it is very likely that if an eruption were to occur it would be preceded by additional signals that would allow advance warning."

 On 23 May 2022 the AVO announced that they had "placed a seismometer and GPS sensor on Kruzof Island to better monitor the Mount Edgecumbe volcanic field.
 This station will improve our ability to detect smaller earthquakes, locate earthquakes more precisely, and measure deformation."